harisaurus/electron-workshop/README.md

 ```

 Running the `package` script after the `build` script should create an unaccessible archive of the app itself, allowing us to delete the `app` folder from `Contents/Resources`.

+## TODO
+There's a wide range of improvements we could make to our application.
+A list of a few of those are as follows

+ - **Favourites**: Leveraging Local Storage could allow a user to 'favourite' their most used/liked GIFs for future reuse in a dedicated separate listing.
+ - **Positioning**: Our application currently doesn't have properly defined positioning.
+Using packages such as [electron-positioner](https://github.com/jenslind/electron-positioner) would allow us to ensure our application opens up centered perfectly underneath the tray icon on macOS and centered perfectly above the tray section on Windows/Linux.

+## Wrapping Up
+I'd recommend installing the `Electron API Demos` app from the Electron website that further explains the various APIs Electron has to offer.

+Electron is still quite a young framework and has incredibly huge potential, and I'm incredibly excited to see where and how it continues to progress.

+I hope this workshop has been valuable, educational and most of all, motivational to get you building some super cool cross platform desktop applications!